Time Out says

 Then, when you think you’ve worked out a plan of attack, Martín’s wife, Marina Launay, comes along, and throws in two or three off-menu items.
 Her work as head of the youthful and efficient service staff is impeccable.
-Launay is pur empathy, cordiality, and balanced attention – an attitude that helps create an informal ambience while adding to the whole dining experience.
+Launay is pure empathy, cordiality and balanced attention – an attitude that helps create an informal ambience while adding to the whole dining experience.
 We don’t say no to anything.
 We try the pâté and rilletes (tasty and light, they’re fantastic) which lend themselves to the recommended pairing of the house: a Breton cider.
 Bingo!

 We order wines by the glass (the unusual and attractive selection prompts us to want to try more than one) and the dishes keep coming: asparagus salad painted in brine, a splendidly unctuous and flavourful ‘salmorejo’ with sardine, bonito with sautéed jalapeño and miso, grilled beef ribs that are cooked to perfection and melt away from the bone, the best flan you’ll try all year, and a board of French cheeses from the trusted Bernard Antony.

 Here you can see the forest and the trees.
 And in detail.
 The creations are not lost in the black hole of plating them; the purpose is to venerate the product, using a signature and technique that gives the starring role over to magnificent raw materials.
 The chef reads between the lines.
-This cuisine, which isn’t French nor Mediterranean nor Castilian, which doesn’t have a clear definition but more a pleasant naturalness, lets you fully enjoy it, and feel comforted, like the emotions of a summer beer advert.
+This cuisine, which isn’t French nor Mediterranean nor Spanish, which doesn’t have a clear definition but more a pleasant naturalness, lets you fully enjoy it, and feel comforted, like the emotions of a summer beer advert.

 Plaza del Descubridor Diego de Ordás, 1